Join the Sustainable Optoelectronics Research Group

 Explore our current job vacancies by clicking on each opportunity listed below to uncover more details.

 Are you passionate about pushing the boundaries of printable semiconductors for next-generation light sensors?
 Join our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia at Simon Fraser University (Canada).
-We are excited to announce a PhD studentship focused on developing cutting-edge printable photodetectors to revolutionize a wide range of sensing applications for higher quality of life and sustainable development.
+We are seeking candidates for a PhD opportunity focused on developing cutting-edge printable photodetectors to revolutionize a wide range of sensing applications for higher quality of life and sustainable development.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: